DataDog/documentation/content/en/metrics/faq/updating-to-distribution-metrics-faq.md

 ## How can I add percentiles to my Distribution metric?

-Click **Edit** and select **Include** to include percentile aggregations on the same queryable tags defined as your baseline distribution.
+Click **Edit** and select **Include** to include percentile aggregations on the same queryable tags defined on your baseline distribution.

 {{< img src="metrics/faq/sketch-db-migration-faq/add-percentiles.gif" alt="Add percentiles to a distribution metric">}}